-If you report an error, the company who reported the issue is obligated to investigate it and it can be removed if you are correct.
-Make sure that you do report any errors you find, and follow up on the investigation process.
+If you uncover and report an error, the company who filed the issue is obligated to investigate it, and it can be removed if you are correct.
+So make sure you report any errors you find, and follow up on the investigation process.

-3. Keep balances low on credit cards and other revolving debt
+3. Keep balances on credit cards and other revolving debt low

 When you apply for finance, your potential lender will check how much credit you have available, and how much of your credit limit(s) you have used.

 Can’t I just pay someone to remove information from my credit file?

-Information contained within your credit report is only removed if it’s proven to be incorrect, or if it’s out of date.
-As we’ve explored above, disputing errors in your credit report is a good practice to follow, and is entirely free to do.
+Information contained within your credit report is only ever removed it it’s proven to be incorrect, or if it’s out of date.
+As we’ve explored above, disputing errors in your credit report is a good practice to follow, and shouldn't cost you a cent.

 4. Keep your credit card accounts open

-This may seem counter-productive when viewed against the need to keep your balances low, but it is not.
-Closing down your credit cards will not help to improve your credit score, and may actually harm it.
+This step may seem counter-productive when weighed up with the need to keep your balances low, but that couldn’t be further from the truth.
+In fact, closing down your credit cards won’t help to improve your credit score, and may actually harm it.

 5. Avoid making multiple credit applications